Heart of God Church: History

 The church started when How and Lia, along with three other people, held the first group meeting in 1996.
 The church was officially registered as "Heart of God Church" in August 1999.
+Lia spotted a group of nine teens who were fast outgrowing the children's church and started the first teens connect group.
+This group then grew to thousands of young people, some are now the next generation of homegrown pastors.

 The small auditorium at Henderson Industrial Park eventually could not hold the growing congregation; in 2004, the church moved from Henderson Industrial Park to Dhoby Ghaut.
-Even as the church's ministries such as Operations and Creative Ministries and other ministries were founded, the church continued to grow until the premises were no longer able to accommodate its growing congregation.
-In August 2007, the church moved to SingPost Centre in Paya Lebar.
+As the church grew, Lia built GenerationS and a deep bench of operations and worship teams, and How looked into conceptual and ministry systems.
+In August 2007, the church moved to SingPost Centre in Paya Lebar when the premises were no longer able to accommodate its growing congregation.

 In January 2016, the church moved into its current location at Imaginarium, 115 Eunos Avenue 3.
 In April that year, Senior Pastor Tan Seow How spoke about the need to build trust with neighbouring religious organisations, as a bulwark against flashpoints.
 The church launched community programmes with Khalid Mosque and Geylang United Temple.

 In 2018, Heart of God Church ordained three homegrown pastors: Charleston Lim, Lynette Goh, and Garrett Lee.

 Two-time Grammy Award-winner Matt Redman held a worship concert for Heart of God Church's 20th-anniversary celebrations in 2019.
 In 2020, he released a video for his single, “The Same Jesus” which was recorded live at the church.

-Stream of Praise, a well-known Chinese Christian music group, held a worship concert at Heart of God Church in 2019.
+Stream of Praise, a Chinese Christian music group, held a worship concert at Heart of God Church in 2019.
 A video of the concert was released the following year.

-Heart of God Church's seasonal online services are put together by an IT team of mainly 17-to 22-year-olds.
+The church's seasonal online services are put together by an IT team of mainly 17-to 22-year-olds.
 They have features such as live chat, live voting, and interactive games.
 In 2020, the church conducted both the main Easter service and the youth Easter service through its website, followed by online activities, videos, and podcasts to help engage young congregants and encourage them to stay home during the COVID-19 pandemic.
 The online Easter services included a short film that allowed viewers to choose their own ending.

+Every year, Lia and How run the GenerationS Pastors Conference to train pastors from all around the world to build GenerationS in their churches.
 The church released its first book, GenerationS on 30 September 2021.
-Co-authored by How and Lia, the book chronicles 20 years of the church’s history.
-Volume 2 of GenerationS is set to be released in 2023.
+Co-authored by How and Lia, the book chronicles 20 years of the church's history.

 The church is registered with the National Council of Churches of Singapore (NCCS) and is an independent church with an independent board of directors, leadership and finances.